From Intel to Apple - Noncompetes are Bad Business

 Please subscribe to this newsletter:

-Many of the largest businesses in the world would have been stifled as startups if non-compete agreements were legal in California.
+Many of the largest businesses in the world would have been stifled as startups if non-compete agreements were legal in California, which they seldom are.
 Part of the magic of both Silicon Valley and Hollywood is California’s near refusal to enforce these arguably anti-capitalistic economically harmful contract clauses.

 An Insufferable Bigot